go-interoperability/interoperabiility/README.md

-# interoperability
+# Go Interoperability
-Meta repository to discuss interoperability and its significance in computer science and Golang.
+Meta repository to discuss existing interoperability in the Go ecosystem.

+## Current Interoperability Support at Language Level
+-